-Most professional bodybuilders have between 20-22 inches arms in lean condition.
-There are some exceptions, but this is the accepted “pro arm range”.
+Most professional bodybuilders have arms between 20 and 22 inches in a lean condition.
+There are some exceptions, but this is the usual “pro arm” range.
 What do those guys do?
 They take steroids, insulin, growth hormone and other drugs to keep themselves lean and mean.
-Therefore, it’s obvious that you can’t have arms this big naturally, unless you are super fat or a mutant with incredibly thick bones, which is not the case for the larger human population on Earth.
+Therefore, it becomes obvious that you can’t have arms that big naturally unless you are super fat or a mutant with incredibly thick bones which is not the case for the larger human population on Earth.

-This leaves us in the “up to 17 inches” realm when it comes to true naturals.
-My observations say that the smaller your bones structure is, the smaller your arms will be.
-A guy with 6 inch wrists will naturally have 2 inches smaller arms than a guy with 8 inch wrists.
-That’s solely because of bone size.
-This fact puts people with smaller wrists at the bottom, unless mutant genetics are present.
+A note on bone structure.
+The thinner your bone structure is, the smaller your arms will be.
+A guy with 6-inch wrists will naturally have 2 inches smaller arms than a guy with 8-inch wrists.
+This fact puts people with skinny wrists at the bottom unless mutant genetics are present.
 Of course, there’s also the illusion factor – the smaller your wrists are, the bigger you arms look.

-At the end, most true naturals will have arms in the 13-16 inches range depending on genetics.
-I am talking about arm size in super lean condition with the biceps heads visible – a state that’s exceptionally hard for some individuals to maintain.
-I know this does not seem like a lot, but I can assure it looks better than you think.
+Most true naturals will have arms in the 13-16 inches range depending on genetics.
+I am talking about arm size in a lean condition – a state that’s exceptionally hard for some individuals to maintain.
+I know that this does not seem like a lot, but I can assure that it looks better than you think.

 We have been convinced by the media that unless you have 18-inch arms, you are not training.
 This is not the case at all.
 It’s about time we stop falling for manipulations.

 Work hard, get stronger and call it a day.
 There are far more important things in life anyway.